Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 1. Short Circuit

-A short circuit is when the current goes through an unintended path with very low or no electrical impedance.
+A short circuit is when the current flow goes through an unintended path with very low or no electrical impedance.

 2. Arc Fault

-An arc fault usually will not be detected by a GFCI or the circuit breakers, leaving your home vulnerable.
+An arc fault usually will not be detected by a GFCI or the standard circuit breakers, leaving your home vulnerable.

 3. Ground Fault

-This is why ground faults are so dangerous, as they can lead to fatal consequences.
+Ground faults are so dangerous, as they can lead to fatal consequences.

 Can a GFCI Substitute an AFCI?